locessentials/eng401-business-english-us/overview/policies.md

 ## Success Tips

 - The course requires **6-8 hours of weekly work** outside of class.
 Generally you will have one assignment per week.

-- **Review materials before Tuesday classes** to participate effectively.
+- **Review materials before class meetings** to participate effectively.
 - **Start assignments early** to have time to resolve questions.

-- **30-minute rule:** First research independently, then consult with classmates, and if after 30 minutes you don't find a solution, contact the professor.
+- **30-minute rule:** First research independently, then consult with peers, and if after 30 minutes you don't find a solution, contact an expert.

-- The professor responds to messages during business days via Teams or email.

 ---